 Although it is not yet known which gambling companies were attacked by the hackers, the danger does not appear to be regionally limited.
 So far, the technology analysts could only detect cyber attacks in Southeast Asia.

-However, there are increasing rumors that gambling companies in the Middle East and Europe could also be victims.
+However, there are increasing rumors that online gambling companies in the Middle East and Europe could also be victims.
 It could become clear in the next few months whether well-known European gaming groups were affected by “DRBControl”.

 China in conflict with gaming providers